Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 Your user interface will slow down, or maybe even stop altogether.

 A common example:
-- A table view that will not scroll properly while the app is downloading and transforming images; multiple "busy" indicators are displayed instead of expected images.
+- A table view that will not scroll properly while the app is downloading and transforming images; scrolling stutters and you might need to display multiple "busy" indicators of the expected images.

 The concept of __*Concurrency*__ in iOS is about how to structure your app to avoid such UI performance issues by directing  slow, non-UI tasks to run somewhere other than on the UI thread (aka, the `main` thread).